On this page

 Analyze the adoption of a feature

-The charts included on the Feature Adoption Report template help you gain a deeper understanding of the customer behaviors linked to conversion and drop-off.
-There’s no setup required, though you can easily customize the template itself and the individual charts included with it if you need to.
+The charts in the Feature Adoption Report template help you understand the customer behaviors linked to conversion and drop-off.
+The template needs no setup, though you can customize the template itself and the individual charts it includes.

 The Feature Adoption Report template includes the following charts: